 Long-term and heavy cocaine use leads to tolerance to the drug’s effects.
 In other words, the user needs to use more cocaine to have the same desired effect as before.
 Using greater quantities of the drug, however, causes the unwanted side effects to be exponentially increased.

 Long-term and heavy cocaine use can cause problems to the nasal cavity, most notably of which is a deviated septum.
 The septum is what separates our nose into two chambers.
+A deviated septum is when a hole forms in between the two chambers of a persons nose.

 Cocaine is notoriously expensive, even gaining the nicknames “the white collar drug” and the “rich man’s drug”.
 Cocaine dependence and addiction often leads to great financial strain over the long-term and is often a deciding factor in forcing people to stop.